AlexanderYao/ThreadPool/README.md

 ==========

 ### todo
-1. how to return result
+1. how to wait for result
+2. how to cancel
 3. how to implement WaitForAll
 4. in debug mode, WaitHandle(in workThread) is set unexpected, why?

 ### done
+2016.04.05 add return result

 2016.04.04 add queue strategy, including Never + DropOldest + DropNewest

 2016.04.03 fix bug, item may be assigned to thread who has then stopped // push the undone item back when thread exit